mrmign/blog-old/_posts/python/2013-01-17-head-first-python.md

 ### P110
 Write things to file.
 {% highlight python %}
+# if you want to use print to file, you must import the following.
+from __future__ import print_function
 out = open("data", "w")
 print("This is the thing to be written.", file=out) out.close() #flushing